fleschutz/bulletproof-backups/docs/File_formats.md

 For example the original proposal for the World Wide Web (WWW), written by Tim Berners-Lee in 1989, is an important piece of internet history.
 However, this Word document can't be opened on modern computers.

-💡 Solution is to use **standard** file systems, partitions, file formats, and file suffixes only and to avoid all the non-standard/proprietary/exotic ones!
+The only solution is to use **standard** file systems/partitions/file formats/file suffixes and to avoid all the non-standard/proprietary/exotic ones!

 ✅ Recommended File Formats
 ----------------------------